-In this guide, let’s talk about how to calculate minute of angle adjustment, so you know exactly what to do to hit your target accurately without wasting ammo!
+In this guide, let's talk learn how to calculate minute of angle adjustment, so you know exactly how many clicks to turn on the turret to zero your scope without ammo waste!

 So here are 3 damn easy steps on calculating Minute Of Angle adjustments exactly